lucabattesini/Call-system/README.md

     name-of-venv/scripts/activate

-Install streamlit with that code in terminal (You need to have your venv runing to do it)
+Install the requierements in your machine with this code(The venv need to be activated)

-    pip install streamlit
+    pip install -r requirements.txt

 ## Runing the program
 To run that program with the installation instructions and with the virtualenv activated.
 You just need to run this code to open it in web.